gautamkrishnar/motrix-webextension/README.md

 ### Setup
 * Open `chrome://extensions` in chrome
 * Toggle the developer mode by clicking on the toggle button on the top right corner
-* Clone the repository locally using `git clone https://github.com/gautamkrishnar/motrix-chrome-extension.git`
+* Download the latest release from the [releases page](https://github.com/gautamkrishnar/motrix-chrome-extension/releases/latest)
+* Extract the release file
-* Load extension in the browser using **Load Unpacked** button
+* Load extension in the browser using the **Load Unpacked** button.
+Point to the extracted release folder.
-* Set an API Key by clicking on the extension icon set any value you like
+* Once the extension is loaded you can see its icon in the toolbar, Set an API Key by clicking on the extension icon set any value you like
 * Open Motrix app, select **Preferences** > **Advanced**.
 Type in the same key you used previously on the **RPC Secret** field.
 * Click **Save & Apply**